georchestra/georchestra/ldapadmin/README.md

 Private UI
 ----------

-The private UI will be available at /ldapadmin for members of the SV_ADMIN and SV_ADMIN_USERS groups.
+The private UI will be available at /ldapadmin for members of the SV_ADMIN and ADMIN_USERS groups.

 See the wireframe in the current folder.